JohnPaulNaiju/wytty/README.md

 ### Current Status 🚧

-Please note that Wytty is currently **not hosted live** (wwas once hosted in App store and Play store).
+Please note that Wytty is currently **not hosted live** (was once hosted in App store and Play store).
 The provided codebases for the mobile app, website frontend, and server logic are available within the repository for review.

 ### Visuals 📸🎬